What are you looking for?

 Paying tuition fees before arriving | Student Direct Stream (SDS) program

-If you are a resident of Antigua and Barbuda, Brasil, China, Colombia, Costa Rica, India, Morocco, Pakistan, Peru, Philippines, Saint Vincent and the Grenadines, Senegal, Trinidad and Tobago, or Vietnam, you may be able to obtain a study permit more quickly through the Student Direct Stream (SDS) program.
+If you are a resident of Antigua and Barbuda, Brasil, China, Colombia, Costa Rica, India, Morocco, Pakistan, Peru, Philippines, Saint Vincent and the Grenadines, Senegal, Trinidad and Tobago, or Vietnam, you may be able to obtain a study permit in 20 calendar days through the Student Direct Stream (SDS) program.
 You must meet certain requirements, including having paid your tuition fees for your first year of study.
-You will find the procedure for international payments on our frequently asked questions page for paying tuition fees.
+You will find the procedure for international transfers on our frequently asked questions page for paying tuition fees.

 Processing times